FarronF/limerick-council-meetings/meetings/2025/03/05-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 4th February 2025.md

 Newcastle West be sourced in the interests of wellbeing.
 He stated that the Day Hospital in

-Newcastle West had been vacated by the HSE and if this building could be considered as a--- 4
+Newcastle West had been vacated by the HSE and if this building could be considered as a
+---
+4

 suitable location for a Menâ€™s Shed.
 Councillor Scanlan also made reference to the Parish Hall